akraemer007/andrewkraemer.party/_posts/2017-09-26-munich-my-night-in.md

 In other words, I decided to treat myself.
 Why?
 Because I am worth it.

-I was staying with a friend about thirty minutes from the city center.
+I was staying with a friend about thirty minutes from Munich's city center.
 It was a delightful space on the first floor of the apartment complex.
 It was full of meditation cushions and candles and hot water bottles and blankets.
 It’s an apartment designed for relaxation.

 I was not in the relaxing apartment.
 I was outside on the stoop.